CanaryBrianArmas/Personal_Projects/Deep_Learning/NLP/Helsinki_Opus_Books/README.md

 ## Setup

+If you are gonna run this locally, do as follows:

 1. Create a virtual enviroment(If you are going to run this locally):
     ```
     conda create -n NAME python=VERSION
     ```
-2. Clone or download the repository.
+2. Clone, download the repository.

 3. Install the dependencies:
     ```
     pip install -r requirements.txt